 Cuddy advises that when you start to hear that negative self-talk, to focus on being fully present, pushing that imposter feeling out of your mind to be your best self, and enjoy the moment.
 I was nervous first talking on a FB live or podcast, but once you get me talking, my confidence builds.
 I know what I am talking about and I love to share my knowledge.
 I have come to realize that I really love to talk to people and don’t want to hide behind my screen!
 Positive affirmations first thing in the morning and journaling first thing in the morning where you are setting your intention for the day really help too.

 2. Leave your ego at the door.

 Our worries often stem from our insecurities.
 “Am I wearing the right thing?
 Do I look ok?”
 We spend so much time thinking about ourselves, where in reality, people are thinking only of themselves.
 It is our ego that thinks everyone is thinking about us, but they really aren’t, and she has studies to prove this!
 While you may be thinking everyone is staring at the small guacamole stain on your shirt and judging you for it, the truth is 99% of the people around you probably haven’t even noticed.
 Stop focusing on yourself, and focus on those around you instead.
-Get out of your head (and away from your ego) and ask yourself “How can I best help these people?
+Get out of your head, away from your ego, and ask yourself, “How can I best serve these people?
 What are their fears and insecurities?”

 3. Pose like Wonder Woman.